what happens if you put too much cement in concrete

 What Happens if You Put too Much Cement in Concrete?

 Concrete is a versatile and powerful tool in many forms of construction.
 Its strength comes from a fine balance in the different components that make it up.
-Understanding these ratios and the value behind each of them allows you to create the most effective form of concrete, but what if you include too much cement?
+Understanding these ratios and their value allows you to create the most effective concrete form.
+But what happens if you put too much cement in concrete?

 Putting too much cement in concrete can result in several disadvantages.
 If too much is added to the mix, the concrete’s workability will suffer, and some of the aggregates won’t properly bond to the cement.
-If too much is used versus the aggregate, the final product’s structural integrity will likely decrease.
+The final product’s structural integrity will likely decrease if too much is used versus the aggregate.

-We will focus on the risks of using the wrong ratios for making concrete and what each of them could lead to.
-Careful attention should always be placed on how much of each of these elements are involved.
+We will focus on the risks of using the wrong ratios for making concrete and what each could lead to.
+Careful attention should always be placed on how much of each of these elements is involved.

 white concrete surface